cyeunghl/cellSplitter/README.md

 - Use the Myco status dropdowns beside each culture (or the passage history header) to flag cultures as Myco-free, tested, untested, or contaminated as you progress through QC.
+- Click **Clone culture** in any journal header to branch a new culture from the latest passage—rename it, pick a vessel, and set the seeded cells from a dialog without re-entering media or notes.
 - Use the bulk processing card on the dashboard to record confluence, harvest measurements, planner inputs, and passage saves for several cultures at once.
 - Adjust the passage reminder threshold in the dashboard header to customize when the